 The Rathaus park

-The Rathausplatz offers more than just the market, because the adjoining park has its own Christmas treats, too.
+The Rathausplatz offers more than just the market, because that adjoining park has other Christmas treats, too.

 (A lighted entrance to the park)